 Nam Ha National Biodiversity Conservation Area (northeastern Laos)

-In the Luang Namtha Province, northern of Laos, is located the Nam Ha National Biodiversity Conservation Area.
-This area is so important because it incorporate a significant bird area conservation.
+In the Luang Namtha Province, northern of Laos is located the Nam Ha National Biodiversity Conservation Area.
+This area is so important because it incorporates a significant bird area conservation.

 Various ethnic groups live in the conservation area.
 Ecotourism here is especially important to the economic welfare of the local communities.
 The ethnic minorities depend on trekkers passing through as part of their livelihood.

 At least 38 species of large mammals, birds, butterflies, amphibians and reptiles make the place unique.